Crio-Bytes/Miscellaneous/Face Detection using Shape Detection API/README.md

 - Complete the task labelled with Activity 3.4 and come back here later!

-detect() methos returns a Javascript Promise which resolves to an array of DetectedFace objects for each human face that was detected from the video source.
+detect() method returns a Javascript Promise which resolves to an array of DetectedFace objects for each human face that was detected from the video source.

 Now, here comes the challenging task.
 How to draw a rectangle around the face with the co-ordinates recieved from the detector.
 We will see this in the next activity!